 The choice of the four countries was made in consultation with the Max Planck Institute for Foreign and International Criminal Law (MPI) in Freiburg, Germany, a scientific institute respected worldwide.
 Criteria were – besides being able to gain access – the diversity of legal systems (civil law and common law), the murder rate and a division between developed and developing countries.

 The police and the judiciary come up frequently in the public debate and are a favorite subject for populist politics.
 There is rarely sympathy for criminals and politicians’ arguments for harsher penalties “because this cannot continue” find a receptive ear with large parts of the population in many countries.
 However, statistics show that developments in the field of serious crime are not necessarily unfavorable: murder and violent crimes in large parts of Europe are declining steadily over the past decade or two – and even longer in the US.

 Law & Order is presented in the form of a book and an international traveling exhibition.
 In addition to the photographs, both contain relevant information and infographics (source: Max Planck Institute); the book also contains an introduction by Dutchman Michiel Scholtes about his experiences as a convict in a French prison.

 For my work in Colombia – and the attitude of the corrupt prison authorities – see also here.

 Password protected chapters

-I apologize for not yet being able to publish the results of my work in Colombia, France and the USA: the magazine GEO (Germany + the international version) have been promised the first right of publication.
+I apologize for not being able to publish the results of my work in Colombia, France and the USA just yet.
+Please return later.